 Adaptive management is employed at the project level to identify, develop, monitor, and evaluate projects on a repeated cycle.
 The master plan's goals and objectives drive the need for development of a project and determine the project's goals.
 If a project is actively managed, an Operational Strategy for the project will be designed and implemented.
 The Operations Management Team will monitor the project while the Adaptive Management Team will assess the monitoring adequacy and prepare an annual assessment of the project's performance.
 The two groups will continually provide feedback to one another on the project's status, and the Operations Management Team will periodically refine the operations plan based on input and feedback from the Adaptive Management Team.
 On a routine and recurring basis, the performance of actively managed projects will be reviewed.
 CPRA will solicit input from several key perspectives: an Advisory Panel consisting of landholders, stakeholders, and other groups; the Operations Management Team; the Adaptive Management Team; and the Science and Technical Subject Matter Experts.
 Input from these groups will be considered as routine updates to the project's Operational Strategy.
-The CPRA Board and the Louisiana Legislature approve the revised project's Operational Strategy through the Annual Plan.
-Once approved, the updated project's Operational Strategy is launched and the project's adaptive management cycle starts anew.
-Operational changes and lessons learned from active projects will be incorporated into the next master plan's predictive models to reflect the latest science available, providing a link between projectlevel and program-level adaptive management.
-Figure 6.3 summarizes the adaptive management activities at the project level.
-If a project is still being designed when the next master plan is issued, then the project's design is used in the master plan process.
-If a project has already been constructed and operated when the next master plan is issued, then lessons learned from the project are incorporated into the Future Without Action Condition and into future project planning since the project and its effects are part of initial conditions by that time.

-Adaptive management can be either active or passive.
-In the discussion above, adaptive management is considered active if there are ongoing operational requirements.
-Active projects are more controllable and can be adjusted easily after they have been established.
-The system can be used differently to obtain different outcomes.
-As a result, learning can be designed into the operational strategy of active projects to deliberately resolve uncertainties in an experimental manner.
+The CPRA Board and the Louisiana Legislature approve the revised project's Operational Strategy th the annual plan.
+Once approved, the up project's Operational Strategy is launched a project's adaptive management cycle starts Operational changes and lessons learned active projects will be incorporated into th master plan's predictive models to reflect the science available, providing a link between p level and program-level adaptive manage Figure 6.3 summarizes the adaptive manag activities at the project level.
+If a project being designed when the next master issued, then the project's design is used master plan process.
+If a project has already hrough are incorporated into the Future Without Action odated and into future project planning since the project and the and its effects are part of initial conditions by that s anew. time. ed from Adaptive management can be either active or passive. the next In the discussion above, adaptive management is the latest considered active if there are ongoing operational project- requirements.
+Active projects are more controllable ement and can be adjusted easily after they have been gement established.
+The system can be used differently t is still to obtain different outcomes.
+As a result, learning plan is can be designed into the operational strategy of d in the active projects to deliberately resolve uncertainties dy been in an experimental manner.

-SYSTEM-WIDE ASSESSMENT AND MONITORING PROGRAM (SWAMP)
+SYSTEM-WIDE ASSESSMENT AND MONITORING PROGRAM